Andrea-Bonnefous/CSTR-Desktop/README.md

 The CTSR Simulator follows a modular pipeline composed of the following steps:

 1. **🧪 Reaction Input**
-   - The user specifies one or more chemical reactions.
+   - The user specifies one chemical reactions from the database provided.
-   - The optional **PubChem/Open Reaction Database scraper** allows automatic retrieval of kinetic and thermodynamic parameters (e.g. enthalpy, rate constants).
+   - The program allows automatic retrieval of kinetic and thermodynamic parameters (e.g. Activation energy, rate constants).

 2. **⚙️ Parameter Configuration**
    - Users define operating parameters such as:
      - Reactor volume
      - Flow rate
      - Temperature
-     - Catalyst identity

 3. **🧮 Simulation Execution**
    - The model solves mass balance equations at steady state.